Hulupeep/ruvscan/README.md

 **It finds:**
 - ✨ **Outside-the-box solutions** - Tools from other domains that apply to yours

 - ⚡ **Performance wins** - Algorithms you didn't know existed

 - 🔧 **Easy integration** - Tells you exactly how to use what it finds

 - 🧠 **Creative transfers** - "This solved X, but you can use it for Y"

+How you phrase your request helps the tool give you straightforward help or at the edge kind of solutions.
+Here are a few more examples of how you might phrase to show different solutions. (more examples further on)

+### Example requests

+The actual response will be in understandable plain English while suggesting state of the art.

+  1. *“I just want a drop-in script that downloads my inbox and saves each email as JSON—what should I try?*” → byroot/mail or DusanKasan/parsemail for dead-simple IMAP/MIME to structured JSON.
+  2. *“Give me a starter repo that already watches Gmail and writes summaries to a Notion page.”* → openai/gpt-email-summarizer-style templates or lucasmic/imap-to-webhook for plug-and- play workflows.
+  3. *“Show me open-source email parsers I can drop into a Python summarizer—IMAP fetch, MIME decoding, nothing fancy.”* → DusanKasan/parsemail or inboxkitten/mail-parser for turnkey
+     IMAP/MIME handling.
+  4. “*I’m summarizing email on cheap Chromebooks.
+Which repos include tiny embeddings or approximate search so I can stay under 1 GB RAM?”* → ruvnet/sublinear-time-solver or facebook/faiss-lite to slot in sublinear similarity on low-RAM hardware.
+  5. “*Need policy/compliance topic detectors with clear audit trails.
+Point me to rule-based or interpretable NLP projects built for email streams.”* → ruvnet/FACT plus
+     CaselawAccessProject/legal-topic-models for deterministic caching plus transparent classifiers.
+  6. **“My pipeline can only see messages once.
+Find streaming or incremental NLP algorithms (reservoir sampling, online transformers, CRDT logs) that pair well with an email* summarizer.”* → ruvnet/MidStream or openmessaging/stream-query for single-pass, reservoir-style processing.
+  7. “*Newsletters are 90 % of my inbox.
+Recommend DOM-first or layout-aware extraction toolkits I can chain before summarization so tables and sections survive.”* → postlight/mercury- parser or mozilla/readability to strip and structure HTML before summarizing.
+  8. *“Legal demands reproducible summaries.
+Surface repos that memoize LLM calls (FACT-style hashing, deterministic agents) so the same thread always yields the same text.”* → ruvnet/
+     FACT or explosion/spaCy-ray patterns that hash embeddings/results for audit trails.
+  9. **“I’m willing to repurpose exotic tooling—sublinear solvers, sparse matrix DOM walkers, flow-based streaming engines—if you can explain how they’d accelerate large-scale email* summarization.
+What should I investigate?”* → ruvnet/sublinear-time-solver (DOM walker mode), apache/arrow (columnar email batches), and ruvnet/flow-nexus (cost-propagation for batched summarization) as creative transfers.

 ---

-## ⚡ Install in 30 Seconds
+## ⚡ Install in 30ish Seconds

 RuvScan works with **Claude Code CLI**, **Codex CLI**, and **Claude Desktop**.
 Pick your platform:

 Note: TWO Things need to happen to have this working.

-The BACKEND (docker ) must be running in a separate terminal window and the MCP needs to be added.
+1. The BACKEND (docker ) must be running in a separate terminal window and
+2. The MCP needs to be added to your CLI or claude
-After installing do /MCP and check if it is installed correctly (you will see an x or worse, no tools showing).
+3. 2 After installing do /MCP and check if it is installed correctly (you will see an x or worse, no tools showing).
 If either are true, just ask claude - hey fix my ruvscan mcp server.

 ### For Claude Code CLI